dev-bootcamp-2019/final-project-colinmccrae/design_pattern_desicions.md

 tx.origin is almost never useful - there are almost no legitimate uses for it.

-## Design Pattern Decisions - Not Used In This Project
+## Design Pattern Decisions - Patterns Not Used In This Project
 There are a number of other useful design patter decisions that are not used in this contract.
 These are described below.

 ### 5. Short Circuit Rules (to save gas)